 I think to truly understand the programmer's axiom, “garbage in, garbage out”, you have to go back before computers, back to 1933, when two British chemists, Reginald Gibson and Eric Fawcett, were trying to do two things at the same time - get rich inventing a substitute for rubber, and avoid blowing up their lab.
 See, natural rubber comes from Pará rubber trees grown in hot , humid places like Malaysia, Vietnam and Burma, which are also places that grow malaria infested mosquitoes, and which tended to be politically unstable.
 Lots of chemists were looking to make a molecule that would act like rubber but avoid the bugs and the angry locals.
 But it was dangerous and expensive work

 Dangerous because Gibson and Fawcett were working with a hydrocarbon, meaning it contained combinations of carbon and hydrogen atoms.
-The hydrogen makes all hydrocarbons flammable, and this particular one, ethylene, or C2H4, and made from either alcohol or petroleum, is more flammable than most.
+The hydrogen makes all hydrocarbons flammable, and this particular one, ethylene, or C2H4, and made from either alcohol or petroleum, and thus is more flammable than most.
 But Gibson and Fawcett figured if they heated the ethylene in a pressure cooker, that would break the bonds binding the ethylene atoms together, and when they cooled they would recombine in a way that would imitate rubber.
 Most of the time, the experiments ended with an explosion, which is why it was expensive.
 But in 1933, somehow they avoided the boom and got, instead, what looked like a lump of coffee colored sugar.
 So they tried it again, and this time got nothing – no explosion and no “lump”.
 Now they were confused..
 They wanted to try it a third time, but the Imperial Chemical Company, which employed them, decided it was too expensive, and even if it did work, it would never show a profit until long after the current executives had retired.
 So they told Gibson and Fawcett to move on.

 Well, Fawcett figured he was being cheated out of a Nobel Prize, and in 1935, this ambitious, bitter chemist started telling anybody who would listen what he and Gibson had done.
 Two other ICC chemists, Michael Perrin and John Paton, decided to duplicate the experiment, and got the same lump.
 But in checking their data, Perin and Paton discovered their pressure cooker had leaked, which is what must have happened to Fawcett and Gibson.
 When they fixed the leak, Perrin and Paton got no “lump”.
 So, figuring the missing element was the oxygen in the air that had leaked in, they added a drop of almond oil, or benzaldehyde, which has seven carbon atoms, six hydrogen atoms and a single oxygen atom.
-They heated up the ethylene and benzalheyde in the pressure cooker with a tight seal, they got the “lump”.
+They heated up the ethylene and benzalheyde in the pressure cooker and they got the “lump”.
 They could now make artificial rubber anytime they wanted.
 They called their artificial rubber polyethylene, or PE for short.

-Now, PE is better than rubber because it is a thermoplastic polymer, meaning it is a chain of chemically stable molecules, each exactly like the others, like rubber, but when PE is re-heated under normal air pressure, it can be easily injected or extruded into molds.
+Now, PE is better than rubber because it is a thermoplastic polymer, meaning it is a chain of chemically stable molecules, each exactly like the others, like rubber, but when PE is re-heated under normal pressure, it can be easily injected or extruded into molds.
 The first idea ICC had was to use PE to insulate underwater telegraph cables.
 They had been using the sap drained from Gutta-percha trees, native to northern Australia and many of the same unpleasant places (for Englishmen) that rubber came from.
 Now they had a way to avoid those places.
 So they built a plant on Wallerscote Island in the middle of the Weaver River, just upstream from the Liverpool docks.
 They planned to produce 100 tons of PE a year.
 But on the day the Wallerstcote plant opened, September 1, 1939, Nazi Germany invaded Poland, setting off World War Two.
-And nobody could think of anything to do with PE that would aide the war effort, so they did nothing with it.
+And nobody could think of anything to do with PE to aide the war effort, so they did nothing with it.
 Flash forward five years.

 Britain won the Second World War, but they went $50 billion in debt doing it – the equivalent of $500 billion today.
 To repay that debt British corporations held industrial yard sales, including selling the formula for polyethylene (above) to the American company Dow Chemical.
 And this is where Harry Wasylyk comes into our story.
 He was born on the Canadian prairies of Manitoba to Ukrainian immigrants, and was just as ambitious as Eric Fawcettt.
 After the war Harry was living in Winnipeg, Manitoba, and he knew the Winnipeg General Hospital was facing a big problem.
 Their admissions had increased by 50% in the previous ten years, and the post war baby boom was promising even bigger growth in the near future.
 What were they going to do with their swelling medical wastes?.
 It was an increasingly important question, and an old one.